 When the green LED is illuminated, the transmitter is sending an RF signal.
-After approximately 5 seconds of releasing any pushbutton, the green LED on the transmitter will turn off, signifying the transmitter is no longer transmitting an RF Signal and the yellow LED on the Receiver Module will illuminate.
+After approximately 5 seconds of releasing any pushbutton, the green LED on the transmitter will turn off, signifying the transmitter is no longer transmitting an RF Signal.

-- 4.2.3 Receiving Equipment The receiving equipment consists of a Receiver Module, a Decoder/Controller and miscellaneous components (transformer, antenna, enclosure, etc.). - 4.2.3.1 Receiver Module The transmitter command signals transmitted to the Receiver are processed by the Receiver Module and are conducted to the Decoder/Controller via the Receiver Cable. - 4.2.3.2 Decoder/Controller The Decoder/Controller contains the DC power supplies and the logic processing circuits to convert the signals from the Receiver into output signals to drive the required relays.
-All of the relays on the Decoder/Controller except the Master Relay are operated directly from the Decoder/Controller.
+4.2.3 Receiving Equipment - The receiving equipment consists of a Receiver Module, a Relay Module and miscellaneous components (transformer, antenna, enclosure, etc.).

+4.2.3.1 Receiver Module - The transmitter command signals transmitted to the Receiver are processed by the Receiver Module and are conducted to the Relay Module via the Receiver Cable.

+4.2.3.2 Relay Module - The Relay Module contains the DC power supplies and the processing circuits to convert the signals from the Receiver into output signals to drive the required relays.
 See Fig. 4-4, Page 17.

-The Decoder/Controller contains the relays and terminal strips to provide isolation circuits to the Crane Controls.
+The Relay Module contains the relays and terminal strips to provide isolation circuits to the Crane Controls.
 Each of the relays has an indicating light (LED and dropping resistor) parallel to its coil to provide an indication of the operation in progress.